-We get it — meal prep can be overwhelming when you don't know where to start.
-So we asked Daily Harvest nutritionists Gal Cohen, MS, RD and Deborah Murphy, MS, RDN for their go-to healthy eating essentials and rounded up the best products to help make meal prepping in the new year a total breeze.
+When it comes to healthier eating habits, meal prepping is key, but starting out can be a little overwhelming.
+To help you get more organized in the kitchen, we asked nutritionists Gal Shua-Haim, MS, RD, Deborah Murphy, MS, RDN, and Dawn Jackson Blatner, RDN from the healthy, prepared meal delivery service Daily Harvest for their go-to healthy eating essentials and rounded up the best products to help make meal prepping a total breeze.

 1. Cast Iron Skillet